sait-wbdv/fall-2021/src/assignments/cpnt200/assignment-1.md

     - Create a second page and use nuxtlink so you can reach both pages

 4. Readme (30% of mark)
-    - Add links to your github repo and github pages site
+    - Add links to your github repo and netlify webpage
     - Code Review
       - Write briefly about anything you found interesting, difficult, or easy about coding this assignment
     - Attributions